shriharshmishra/shriharshmishra.github.io/_drafts/2017-09-21-my-docker-journey.md

     But my problem wasn't solved as our corporate proxy allowed internet connection but blocked anonymous downloads.
 Jenkins was trying to download the Apache Ant zip file and proxy denied the permission to download it.

-    So finally the way forward for me is to extend the official Jenkins image and load it with necessary plugins and software.
+    So finally the way forward for me is to extend the official Jenkins image and load it with necessary plugins and software. (this solution worked!, read entry on 20-10-2017)

 #### 20-10-2017